Painting a Buffet Cabinet

 Topcoating Chalk Painted Buffet Cabinet

 After all the hard work of sanding, priming, and painting our buffet cabinet, it was finally time to add the finishing touch – topcoating!
 Sealing painted furniture protects it from wear and tear and makes sure that your piece stays beautiful for years to come.
+For the right wood sealer for your project, here’s what to use to seal wood before painting!

 We chose waterbased polyurethane in a satin finish among the many topcoats for painting furniture.
 Since we already had our Wagner FLEXiO 595 sprayer out from painting the cabinet, we used it again for an even application of the topcoat.
 Here’s our tutorial on how to spray polyurethane if you’re new to spraying poly.